 “If all mankind were to disappear, the world would regenerate back to the rich state of equilibrium that existed ten thousand years ago.
 If insects were to vanish, the environment would collapse into chaos.”

 Insects feed us.
 We might not eat them, but we sure do eat the plants they pollinate and the animals who eat those plants.
 And if you think you could survive just fine on Twinkies and toaster pops (which seem to have no natural ingredients at all), then think again.
-No insects, no plants, no breathable air.
+No insects, no plants, no breathable air (Edit 8-29-19: this is wrong!
+We have a surplus of oxygen on this planet a residue of millennia of photosynthetic life, I learned about the here and send you there for details, way cool.).
 This is what we call environmental services.
 Our relationship with insects (and a lot of other nature) involves a cost-benefit analysis in which we almost never calculate the benefit so it’s always a good idea to degrade habitat and spray pesticides.
 It’s all upside.
 Except for the downside.
 Calculate the price of food and air and then let me know the dollar value of the environmental services provided by insects.
 Killing insects wantonly turns out to be kind of expensive.

 The thing about insects that’s amazing isn’t just the environmental services they provide for free (if we don’t kill them all), it’s how much they creep us out while being so much like us.
 We share 60% of our DNA with a fly.
 We all have the same basic organs and same basic senses.
 But once you’ve gotten past butterflies, ladybugs and fireflies, most insects just give us the heebie-jeebies (or, even better, the creepy crawlies!).